Srimanta Sankardev Kalakshetra

 Srimanta Sankaradev Kalakshetra, commonly known as Kalakshetra, is a cultural institution in the Panjabari area of Guwahati, Assam, India, named after the medieval poet-playwright and reformer Srimanta Sankardev.
 It includes a cultural museum, library, a children's park, and various facilities for preserving, demonstrating and performing cultural items and history.
 In addition to being Northeast India's largest cultural congregation, the Kalakshetra is also a major tourist spot in Guwahati.
-Built in the 1990s, the artistic excellence of Assam and rest of the north-eastern region is displayed here.
-There are eateries, places of worship, emporiums and open-air theatres within the sprawling Kalakshetra premises.
+Built in the 1990s, art of Assam and rest of the north-eastern region is displayed here.
+There are eateries, places of worship, emporiums and open-air theatres within the Kalakshetra premises.